MartSpeed/codingbyanthony-react/react_project/codingBYanthony-robofriends/robofriends/README.md

 ### - **STATES**
 <p>
     STATE is a description of your App.
 STATE is an object that describes your application.
-STATE is able to change, the values of the object you are manipulating.
+STATE is able to change the values of the object you are manipulating.
 </p>

 <ul>
     <li>
-        what is the best way to setup STATE components?
+        what is the best way to setup STATE components? | to declare a STATE you make a CONSTRUCTOR
     </li>
     <li>
         how do I set up state components?